 A mechanical engineering concentration focuses on the design, analysis, and manufacturing of mechanical systems.
 It typically builds on the engineering program core and adds courses in thermodynamics, mechanics, materials, and design.
+Most schools offer this track at the bachelor’s and master’s levels, and much of the coursework can be completed through an online engineering degree.

 A mechanical engineering concentration is a focused set of courses within an engineering program that emphasizes thermal systems, mechanics, and machine design.